ehumss/Grasping-ROS-Tutorial/README.md

 *utils_grasp.py* includes functions to solve many common problems such as moving the arms, closing the gripper, and moving the head & torso.
 You would need to modify the ```spawn_mug()``` function, in particular the path to the model to be spawned.

 The Python interface is simple but powerful.
-Currently, The user cycles through the 20 best grasps from GraspIt, and selects which one to execute by visual evaluation.
+Currently, the user cycles through the 20 best grasps from GraspIt, and selects which one to execute by visual evaluation.
 A function to automatically assess reachability is also included.
 Successful grasps return the object back to the original location, so you can try another grasp.
 If the cup moves because of a bad grasp, you can grab the cup in gazebo, throw it out of the way, and spawn a new one.
 Note that this step is necessary because this tutorial does not include vision so the initial coordinates of the cup are hardcoded.
 Here is the command to spawn a new model, which you can run by opening a new terminal:
 ```bash
 $ rosrun gazebo_ros spawn_model -file <path_to_cup>/cup.urdf -urdf -model New_Model_Name -x .6 -y -.1 -z 0.55 -Y -1.57
 ```